Censorship in the United States: Internet

-In 2018, Congress passed bill known variously as the Stop Enabling Sex Traffickers Act (SESTA), Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) or simply FOSTA/SESTA, which made it illegal for an interactive computer service to either promote or facilitate prostitution, which could include advertisements for prostitution.
+In 2018, Congress passed a bill known variously as the Stop Enabling Sex Traffickers Act (SESTA), Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA), or simply FOSTA/SESTA, which made it illegal for an interactive computer service either to promote or to facilitate prostitution, which could include advertisements for prostitution.
 It also lifted civil and state criminal immunity for the facilitation of sex trafficking.

 President Trump signed FOSTA/SESTA into law on April 11, 2018.
-Though backers of the legislation had argued that it was necessary to go after the website Backpage.com for sex trafficking that allegedly took place on the site, the U.S. Department of Justice seized and took down the website three days before, on April 8, 2018, indicting seven former owners and executives of the company in Phoenix, Arizona on 93 counts related to violations of the U.S. Travel Act.
+Though backers of the legislation had argued that it was necessary to go after the website Backpage.com for sex trafficking that allegedly took place on the site, the U.S. Department of Justice seized and took down the website on April 8, 2018, three days before act became law, indicting seven former owners and executives of the company in Phoenix, Arizona on 93 counts related to violations of the U.S. Travel Act.

 The pertinent section of the Travel Act makes it illegal to "promote, manage, establish, carry on, or facilitate the promotion, management, establishment, or carrying on, of any unlawful activity" across state lines, including prostitution.

 Critics of FOSTA/SESTA claim the law is an attack on sex workers.
-And some research suggests that the law has endangered sex workers and made them more vulnerable to being trafficked.
+Some research suggests that the law has endangered sex workers and made them more vulnerable to being trafficked.
 Other critics say that FOSTA/SESTA led to outlets censoring themselves online for fear of being seen as promoting prostitution.
 The chief example given is that of Craigslist.org removing its personals section to avoid civil and criminal liability from the law.

-FOSTA/SESTA is currently being challenged on First Amendment grounds in federal court by the Woodhull Freedom Foundation and Human Rights Watch.
+FOSTA/SESTA was challenged on First Amendment grounds in federal court by the Woodhull Freedom Foundation and Human Rights Watch.
+The law was upheld by a Washington D.C. circuit court in July 2023.